 Making a recovery vision board or bulletin board is just like that — setting a goal and having something to keep us accountable.
 And the best part?
 It’s a fun way to do it.
 Let’s learn how we can use this creative outlet as a tool to boost our success during recovery.

-What Is a Vision Board in Recovery?
+How Can a Vision Board Help Your Recovery?

 A vision board is like a visual representation of our goals and aspirations.
 It’s an intentional hodgepodge of images, words, and other items that are meant to inspire and motivate us.
 Vision boards can be used for anything, not just recovery, and there’s no one way to make them.
 They can be done digitally, or you can use physical images, your own drawings, or even words.
 Vision boards are meant to be just as unique as we are, so let’s dive into how we can make one of our own.